elsa-workflows/elsa-website/docs/extensibility/extensibility-custom-activities.md

 }
 ```

-`ActivityPropertyAttribute` has more properties you can set:
+`ActivityInputAttribute` has more properties you can set:

 * **Name**: Controls the technical name of the property.
 Not commonly used
 * **Label**: Controls the display text when rendering this property on a form in the activity editor.